djeada/General-Purpose-Perceptron/demo/concept_demos/README.md

 ## Usage

-To run these examples, navigate to the `examples` directory and execute the desired script.
+To run these examples, navigate to the `concept_demos` directory and execute the desired script.
 For example:

 ```bash
 python backpropagation.py